ansys/pyaedt/doc/source/EDBAPI/DataEdb.rst

 Components, Primitives and Nets
 ===============================
-These classes are the containers of Components, Geometris and Nets and all relative methods.
+These classes are the containers of components, primitives (planes, lines, rectangles, circles) and nets and all relative methods.

 .. code:: python